Research

 The department will be offering five optional workshops each semester to assist you in the course and in writing your final paper.
 As of Fall 2023, students who enroll in an independent study course with the intent to apply for departmental honors will need to attend at least three of these workshops to be eligible for honors.

-*Seniors graduating in Spring 2024: this requirement will only apply to you if you are completing your independent study this year (Fall 2023 – Spring 2024).
+*This requirement applies to everyone completing their independent study after Fall 2023.
 If you have completed BIOL 3999/4999 and have your paper ready for honors consideration prior to Fall 2023, this requirement does not apply to you.

 The topics for these workshops will be: